elionaz/fullstack/README.md

  ```
  Check if tables have been created

-# 6. Open the navigator and surf in these url
+# 6. Open the navigator and surf in these URLs
 Add a new customer:
 [http://127.0.0.1:8080/fullstack-master/web/app_dev.php/](http://127.0.0.1:8080/fullstack-master/web/app_dev.php/)